CUSecLab/2024-AsiaCCS-IoT-skills/README.md

-# Hey Alexa, Close the Garage Door: Understanding Security Risks of Alexa IoT Skills
+# Command Hijacking on Voice-Controlled IoT in Amazon Alexa Platform

 ## Introduction